Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Two-dimensional detonations in realistic C/O WDs

 Table~\ref{tab:res} and Figure~\ref{fig:lvsm} summarize the results of our two-dimensional simulations.
 In Figure~\ref{fig:lvsm}, the pressure scale height at the transition layer for each WD model is shown in blue, and the orange line shows the sonic lengthscale for a detonation at the transition layer density.
 Crosses and circles show three times the minimum cell size -- approximately the sonic lengthscale for unresolved detonations -- for failed and successful simulations, respectively.

 As expected from our previous discussion, we find that lower-mass models $ \lesssim 1.0 \msol$ can support successful shell detonations with their natal compositional profiles, given sufficient resolution such that $l_{\rm sonic} \lesssim H_P$, where $l_{\rm sonic} \sim 3 \times l_{\rm res}$ for unresolved detonations.
 Conversely, higher-mass models $ \gtrsim 1.0 \msol$ cannot have successful shell detonations at birth because the scale height at the transition layer is shorter than the sonic lengthscale of a detonation at that density, and the post-shock radial expansion extinguishes the burning.
 Table~\ref{tab:res} also demonstrates that, for cases where the shell detonates, the converging shock always ignites a core detonation.
 For some models, achieving the core detonation requires decreasing the minimum cell size prior to shock convergence (see, e.g., \citealt{boos21a} and \citealt{riva22a}), as denoted in the table, but, for a sufficient resolution, a shell detonation implies a core detonation \citep{shen14a,ghos22a}.
+We note that in some previous studies \citep{pakm13a,pakm21a,pakm22a,roy22a}, a successful shell detonation failed to trigger a converging core detonation.
+However, the minimum spatial resolutions in these studies range from $10-30$\,km, whereas Table~\ref{tab:res} shows that achieving core detonations can require resolutions of $\sim 3$\, km.
+Thus, the lack of core detonations in these previous studies is likely due to insufficient resolution, as speculated by Pakmor et al.

 We also note that, for simulations with successful detonations, higher resolutions imply more complete shell burning and faster detonation velocities (column 6 of Table \ref{tab:res}).
 This is in line with the resolution study described in Section \ref{sec:1D} and Figure \ref{fig:restest}.
 The shorter time for the shell detonation to completely encircle the WD core also implies a convergence point closer to the WD's center (column 7 of Table \ref{tab:res}), which will have implications for the ejecta structure of the resulting explosion, affecting, for example, the asymmetries in spectral velocities from opposing lines of sight.